 How long does it take to grow lettuce indoors?

-If you’ve been looking for a way to grow your own lettuce and haven’t had much luck with outdoor gardening, the answer may be as simple as growing it indoors.
-Lettuce is one of those vegetables that can surprisingly produce quite well in many types of climates – even inside!
+If you’ve been looking for a way to grow your own lettuce and haven’t had much luck with outdoor gardening, the answer may be simple as growing it indoors.
+Lettuce is one of those vegetables that can produce quite well in many climates – even inside!

-In fact, many people grow lettuce indoors all year round and never have to buy it again.
+In fact, many people grow lettuce year-round and never have to buy it again.

 Looking for More Vegetable Growing Inspiration?

 Are you interested in growing your own vegetables or fruit indoors, or in containers?
 I have many articles dedicated to just that subject for you to read:

 - How to Grow Green Beans in Containers